PromiseTi/sinso-getway-document/docs/Install/quickInstallation.md

 ## Funding your nodes

 After the Sinso node is configured, you need to provide funds for your node before the next step of sinso node startup.
-TSINSO is used as the consumption of gas on the chain.
-You can get the corresponding TSINSO GAS through the faucet
+SINSO is used as the consumption of gas on the chain.
+You can get the corresponding SINSO GAS through the faucet

 ![Coinlist ](../img/in5.jpg)